Blue-throated barbet: Breeding

-Both parents share the duties of nest building, incubation and rearing of the young.
+Both parents share the duties of building nests, incubation and raising of the young.
 While courting, pairs feed and vocalise together.
 Display during courting includes bobbing and twisting of the head and wagging of the tail.

 The nesting season is March to June.
 Nests are made by excavating holes in tree trunks and sloping branches.
 The nests are usually between 3-7.5 m above the ground.
 Dead tree trunks are also used.
 The nest may be lined with wood chips and sometimes grasses.
 Nests are reused over several years.
 Old nests of woodpeckers may be taken over.

-The female lays 3-4 matte white eggs.
+The female lays 3-4 matte-white eggs.
 The eggs are incubated for 14 days with both parents ensuring continuous incubation.
 After the chicks hatch, they remain with the parents for a short duration only.

 Conservation and threats

 The blue-throated barbet is not threatened, but categorised as Least Concern on the IUCN Red List, as the population is thought to be stable.
 It is a common bird in northeast India.